xtremekforever/swift-stm32c011-examples/scripts/README.md

-# SVD Scripts
+# Support Scripts

+This directory contains some scripts to help with using this project.
+There are some install scripts to make it easy to install dependencies needed for the project:

+- `install-dependencies-ubuntu.sh`: Install the needed packages and the latest `stlink` for Ubuntu.

-This directory contains the `stm32c011.svd.patched`, which is the SVD reference file that was patched as part of the [stm32-rs](https://stm32-rs.github.io/stm32-rs/) project.
+This directory also contains `stm32c011.svd.patched`, which is the SVD reference file that was patched as part of the [stm32-rs](https://stm32-rs.github.io/stm32-rs/) project.
 Other SVD files can be found there, but we include only the one for the STM32C011 here.